localytics/mock-server-ios/README.md

 ## Next Steps

-This project has minimal functionality, so any feedback on desired additional features or improvements to the current product are welcome.
+There is a lot of room for growth in the functionality this project offers, so any feedback on additional features or improvements to the current product are appreciated.
 Pull requests are welcome.

 ## Author